- PARKS & TRAILS

 Harvie Open Space

-Located just north of the intersection of Mainstreet and Canterberry Parkway, this 72-acre site was conveyed to the Town by Douglas County earlier this year.
-The property holds a conservation easement allowing for minimal improvements that is designed to protect the long-term open space values of the site.
+Located just north of the intersection of Mainstreet and Canterberry Parkway, this 72-acre site was conveyed to the Town by Douglas County in 2016.
+The property includes a conservation easement, held by Douglas Land Conservancy, allowing for minimal improvements that is designed to protect the long-term open space values of the site.
 Uses allowed per the existing conservation easement include soft-surface trails, interpretive signage, gravel parking lot with up to 20 spaces, picnic shelters, tables, benches, one restroom facility, wood fencing, plus a maximum of two historic structures.

 - 72 acres (does not include Pope Rd. on the east border; that’s still County-owned/maintained).